d) Third-party data

 ).all()

-# Convert to Dataframes
+# Convert results to DataFrames

 df_1 = structures_1.to_dataframe()